Imagine a seven or eight storey building.

 Now with that scale in mind, imagine that building is infact a wave surging towards you at anything up to 50 miles an hour.
 There’s nothing between it and you.
 All that explosive power, energy, speed and danger.
 What do you think your natural response would be?
 For professional big wave surfers, it’s one of presence, inner control, calm and cool.
 It’s seems so counterintuitive that it got Andy Blake from Bay Fitness thinking - there’s something in this for us all.

 Andy’s not a professional big wave surfer, but he’s spent plenty of time in the UK and overseas training them.
-It didn’t take him long to realise surfers could teach the rest of us a thing or two about stress management.
+It didn’t take him long to realise surfers could teach the rest of us a thing or two about how to deal with stress.
 But more on that later.

 A bit of background about Andy